You will have a range of options to choose from when you are looking for accommodation, with varying costs attached.

 Student accommodation in Ireland falls into four broad types: on-campus accommodation, long-term student hostel, accommodation with a family (digs/homestay) and private rented accommodation.

-Campus accommodation in halls of residence is always in demand and can be relatively expensive.
+Campus accommodation for students in halls of residence is always in demand and can be relatively expensive.
 It is generally organised as apartments of 4 to 8 students, with a private bedroom and a shared kitchen, living room and bathroom.
-Rent must normally be paid at the start of each semester, rather than on a monthly basis.
-An advance security deposit is also required, and refunded when you leave.
-Utilities such as heating are usually extra, although several halls of residence include heat and electricity in their initial charge and deduct payment for usage in excess of the average allowed for from the security deposit.
-It is important to check specific arrangements with your college.
+Rent is often paid by semester.
+This must be paid alongside a security deposit and utility fees at the start of the semester.
+It is important to check specific arrangements with your college as it can vary.

 This can be a good option for students who are unable to secure a room in on-campus accommodation, as they provide many of the same services, accommodate students only, and they are usually located close to college campuses.
 The colleges themselves sometimes have arrangements with these providers, and may place you directly in this type of accommodation if you apply for on-campus accommodation but there is not enough room for every applicant.